rubenwgs/ETH-CS-BA3SE1/Compiler_Design/Introduction_to_Objective_Caml/CompDes_IntOCaml_CH4.md

 2
 ```

 We know that a complete match is not needed, because `i mod 2` is always 0 or 1 - it can't be 2 as the compiler suggest.
 However, we should still ad a **wildcard** case that raises and exception.
-The `Invalid_argument` exception is desiigned for this purpose.
+The `Invalid_argument` exception is designed for this purpose.
 It takes a string argument that is usually defined to identify the name of the place where the failure occurred:

 ```ocaml
 let is_odd i =